-Sturdy steel cot supports up to 600 pounds.
-Can accommodate people up to 6-foot 2-inches tall.
+Supports up to 600 pounds.
+Accommodates people up to 6-foot 2-inches tall.
 ComfortStrong coil mattress construction.
 AirTight system prevents leaking.
-Includes a 4D battery-operated pump.
-Cot can be used without mattress.
+Includes a battery-operated pump.
+Can be used without a mattress.
 Includes carrying bag.
-No horizontal bars under body.
+No horizontal bars under the body.

 Heavy to carry.

 Three-section cot boasts 4 back positions and 2 foot positions for a variety of configurations for sitting, lounging, or sleeping.
 Bungee suspension system provides good support.
 Supports up to 225 pounds.
 Comfortably fits individuals up to 6 feet 2 inches.
 Polyester fabric and alloy steel.

 The suspension system tension makes it awkward to unfold.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 If you think cots are just for soldiers, think again.
 Cots give you flexible, temporary sleeping options both at home and on the road.
 And no one understands cots better than Coleman, a trusted brand that’s been manufacturing outdoor gear for more than a century.